adamkurth/reborn_dev/doc/source/installation.rst

 * numba

-If you want to run simulations, you'll need
+If you want to run GPU simulations, you'll need

 * pyopencl